 Real Milk Paint’s Guide to Primitive Furniture & Home Décor

-Upcycling has become a big trend and popular hobby especially for furniture lovers.
-People are combing garage sales hoping to stumble across something exciting, and primitive furniture could be just the score you’ve been looking for — especially if you know what to do with it.
+Upcycling has become a big trend and popular hobby, especially for furniture lovers.
+People are combing garage sales hoping to stumble across something exciting at a regular price, a unique piece, and primitive furniture could be just the great addition to your home that you’ve been looking for — especially if you know what to do with it.

 What Is Primitive Furniture?

-The term “primitive furniture may sound like something cavemen set up in their crude versions of a living room, but it actually refers to furniture made by hand in the mid-18th and early 19th centuries before mass production became the norm.
-Also called Country furniture, primitive furniture is easy to spot (once you know what you’re looking for) thanks to some what crude workmanship, or non-traditional construction and the use of local woods.
+The term “primitive furniture may sound like something cavemen set up in their crude versions of a living room, but it actually refers to furniture made by hand in the mid-18th and early 19th centuries before mass production became the norm, a sign that it is of high-quality and beauty.
+Also called Country furniture, primitive furniture is easy to spot (once you know what you’re looking for) thanks to somewhat crude workmanship, or non-traditional construction and the use of local woods.

 Picking the Right Primitive Piece for Your Project